What to expect

 Coding interview

-This is usually a 60-minute live coding round in a shared editor such as CoderPad.
-Datadog commonly evaluates problem solving, data structures and algorithms, code quality, complexity analysis, and how well you handle edge cases and follow-up questions.
-One common pattern is one medium-difficulty problem rather than multiple smaller ones, with more emphasis on writing clean code and improving your solution after the first pass.
+A live coding round in a shared editor such as CoderPad.
+Datadog commonly evaluates problem solving, data structures and algorithms, code quality, complexity analysis, and how well you handle edge cases and follow-ups.
+A frequent pattern is a single medium-difficulty problem rather than several small ones, with emphasis on writing clean code and improving your solution after the first pass.
+Some loops include a second coding round to check consistency across interviewers and push on practical fluency, testing strategy, and your ability to refine or optimize an implementation.
+These problems can feel more implementation-heavy than puzzle-heavy, so clear structure and maintainable code matter.

 System design interview

-Behavioral or hiring manager round
+Behavioral round

 What they test